bonnefoa/kubectl-fzf/README.md

 # Debugging

-If files are not empty, you can activate debugging logs with
+If files are empty, you can activate debugging logs with

 ```shell
 cache_builder -logtostderr -v 10